cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-type.md

 :   Adds a new attribute to a composite type, using the same syntax as [CREATE TYPE](/docs/sql-statements/sql-statement-create-type.md).

 **`DROP ATTRIBUTE [ IF EXISTS ]`**
 :   Drops an attribute from a composite type.
 If `IF EXISTS` is specified and the attribute does not exist, no error is thrown.
-In this case Greenplum Database issues a notice instead.
+In this case Cloudberry Database issues a notice instead.

 **`SET DATA TYPE`**
 :   Changes the type of an attribute of a composite type.